Version 5.2.3 (2022-01-30)¶

-- A method upsert() has been added to the DB wrapper class that utilitses the “upsert” feature that is new in PostgreSQL 9.5.
+A method upsert() has been added to the DB wrapper class that utilizes the “upsert” feature that is new in PostgreSQL 9.5.
 The new method nicely complements the existing get/insert/update/delete() methods.

-- The pkey() method of the classic interface now returns tuples instead of frozenset.
-The order of the tuples is like in the primary key index.
+The pkey() method of the classic interface now returns tuples instead of frozensets, with the same order of columns as the primary key index.

-- The table name that is affixed to the name of the OID column returned by the get() method of the classic interface will not automatically be fully qualified any more.
-This reduces overhead from the interface, but it means you must always write the table name in the same way when you call the methods using it and you are using tables with OIDs.
+The table name that is affixed to the name of the OID column returned by the get() method of the classic interface will not automatically be fully qualified any more.
+This reduces overhead from the interface, but it means you must always write the table name in the same way when you are using tables with OIDs and call methods that make use of these.
 Also, OIDs are now only used when access via primary key is not possible.
 Note that OIDs are considered deprecated anyway, and they are not created by default any more in PostgreSQL 8.1 and later.

-- It is now possible to use regular type names instead of the simpler type names that are used by default in PyGreSQL, without breaking any of the mechanisms for quoting and typecasting, which rely on the type information.
+It is now possible to use the registered type names instead of the more coarse-grained type names that are used by default in PyGreSQL, without breaking any of the mechanisms for quoting and typecasting, which rely on the type information.
 This is achieved while maintaining simplicity and backward compatibility by augmenting the type name string objects with all the necessary information under the cover.
-To switch regular type names on or off (this is the default), call the DB wrapper method use_regtypes().
+To switch registered type names on or off (this is the default), call the DB wrapper method use_regtypes().

 - Changes in the DB-API 2 module (pgdb):

-- The names of the various classes used by the classic and DB-API 2 modules have been renamed to become simpler, more intuitive and in line with the names used in the DB-API 2 documentation.
-Since the API provides only objects of these types through constructor functions, this should not cause any incompatibilities.
+Various classes used by the classic and DB-API 2 modules have been renamed to become simpler, more intuitive and in line with the names used in the DB-API 2 documentation.
+Since the API provides objects of these types only through constructor functions, this should not cause any incompatibilities.

 - Changes concerning both modules:

-- The modules now provide get_typecast() and set_typecast() methods allowing to control the typecasting on the global level.
-The connection objects have got type caches with the same methods which give control over the typecasting on the level of the current connection.
-See the documentation on details about the type cache and the typecast mechanisms provided by PyGreSQL.
+The modules now provide get_typecast() and set_typecast() methods allowing to control the typecasting on the global level.
+The connection objects have type caches with the same methods which give control over the typecasting on the level of the current connection.
+See the documentation for details about the type cache and the typecast mechanisms provided by PyGreSQL.

-- PyGreSQL now support the “uuid” data type, converting such columns automatically to and from Python uuid.UUID objects.
+PyGreSQL now supports the “uuid” data type, converting such columns automatically to and from Python uuid.UUID objects.

-- The tty parameter and attribute of database connections has been removed since it is not supported any more since PostgreSQL 7.4.
+The tty parameter and attribute of database connections has been removed since it is not supported by PostgreSQL versions newer than 7.4.